cmackeen/cmackeen.github.io/docs/projects/supratmos.md

 How does this compare to a cargo ship (you may be asking)?
-A 20 ft cargo container can have a full mass of 25 metric tons; one ship may carry a thousand of these containers (tought to match).
-But back to the single container --it costs roughly $2500 to ship it, so $500/1000kg, or 50 cents per kilo.
+A 20 ft cargo container can have a full mass of 25 metric tons; one ship may carry a thousand of these containers (tough to match).
+But back to the single container --it costs roughly $2500 to ship it, so $100/1000kg, or 10 cents per kilo.
 The lifting gas costs us roughly .167 ¢/kg in our model with 2 meter radius balloons bunched together.